A Sampling of the Cars in the Early 1960s

 Ted Cyr's Sidewinder

 B fuel Chevy-powered dragster.
-Driven by Emory Cook.
+Driven by Emery Cook.
 170.13 mph top speed

 Speed Sport IV

 Phoenix, Arizona.
 Lyle Fisher, Don Sullivan & Red Greth (driver).
-Air turbine engine.
+Three aircraft-engine starter turbine engines.
+161.98 mph.
 Bottom photo courtesy of Ted Sitterley

 Cook Bros., Jahns, & Hedges